 Austrian protestors ease blockade, but more to come on Sunday

 Meanwhile the Austrian Economics Minister Martin Bartenstein has announced an immediate ban on imports of Czech electricity, a move which he described as a "strong signal" to the Czech government, which has ignored Austria's calls for the plant to undergo further safety checks.
-The dispute over Temelin has soured relations between anti-nuclear Austria and the Czech Republic.
 The Austrian Chancellor Wolfgang Schuessel called for new Europe-wide standards on nuclear power at this weekend's European Union summit in Biarritz.
-The Austrian government has threatened to block the Czech Republic's membership of the EU, but observers say the already-isolated Austria has little hope of winning support in the Union for vetoing Czech membership.
+Vienna has threatened to block the Czech Republic's membership of the EU, but observers say the already-isolated Austria has little hope of winning support in the Union for vetoing Czech membership.
 Meanwhile, the speaker of the Czech lower house, Vaclav Klaus, arrived in Vienna on Monday morning for a scheduled visit to the Austrian capital.
 He is expected to hold talks with leading Austrian officials on the Temelin issue.

 The prime ministers of four Central European countries have said there are increasing signs that EU enlargement will begin in 2003.
 The prime ministers of the Visegrad Four, consisting of the Czech Republic, Slovakia, Hungary and Poland, held an informal meeting on Friday in the Czech city of Karlovy Vary.
 They said there was a new mood of optimism following remarks by the EU's Commissioner for Enlargement, Guenter Verheugen, who said earlier this week that a new EU report would show that several countries were capable of completing entry negotiations by 2002, making accession in 2003 possible.
 The Czech Prime Minister, Milos Zeman, said he shared his colleagues' optimism, but added that candidate countries would probably not receive a firm date at December's EU summit in Nice.
 He said a final timetable should be ready, however, during the Swedish presidency of the EU in the first half of 2001.